 Michelle L. Rivers

-I am a Chancellor's Postdoctoral Fellow in the Metacognition, Memory, & Aging lab (PI: Dr. Uma Tauber) at Texas Christian University, where I conduct research on student learning and teach and mentor undergraduate and graduate students in Psychology.
+I am a National Science Foundation SBE Postdoctoral Research Fellow in the Metacognition, Memory, & Aging lab (PI: Dr. Uma Tauber) at Texas Christian University, where I conduct research on student learning and teach and mentor undergraduate and graduate students in psychological science.

 Broadly, my research applies theories of learning and memory to enhance educational practice.
 I am particularly interested in investigating factors that contribute to students' metacognitive judgments and how people manage their own learning.
-My work has been published in cognitive and educational psychology outlets, including Journal of Experimental Psychology: Learning, Memory, and Cognition, Contemporary Educational Psychology, and Educational Psychology Review.
+My work has been published in cognitive and educational psychology outlets, including Journal of Experimental Psychology: Learning, Memory, and Cognition; Memory & Cognition; and Educational Psychology Review.
 In addition, my research has been recognized by the American Psychological Association and the Psychonomic Society.

 I completed my Ph.D. at Kent State University with the mentorship of Dr. John Dunlosky in the Metacognition and Education Lab.
 Prior to my graduate studies, I graduated with a Bachelor's degree in Psychology (with distinction) from UC Santa Cruz, where I conducted research in Dr. Benjamin Storm's Memory Lab.
 Following graduation, I worked as a research assistant in Dr. Timothy Rickard's Cognition Lab and taught and tutored elementary-college students.

 I am passionate about science communication and outreach.
 I founded a blog (cogbites.org) where early-career scientists work together to translate research about the study of mental processes to the general public.